loomster321/workflow-father/ScriptStructureCritic.md

      - Annotation & Field Completeness
      - Consistency & Naming
    - For each criterion, assign a score (1–5) and provide specific feedback
-   - After evaluating each criterion, call the Critic Logging Tool with:
+   - After evaluating each criterion, call the Logging Tool with:
      - agent_name: "Script Structure Critic"
      - event_type: "criterion_evaluation"
      - event_data:
-       - thought_process: "Evaluated semantic annotation quality"
+       - message: "Evaluated [criterion name]"
-       - decisions: ["Assigned score of 4/5"]
-       - evaluation_details:
-         - criterion: "Semantic Annotation Quality"
-         - score: 4
-         - issues_found: ["Some shots missing contextual tags"]
+       - input: the relevant nested JSON object for the segment or data being scored (e.g., the specific scene, shot, or field)
+       - (You may include additional fields such as evaluation details, tool usage, or decisions)
-     - segment_label: "" (or the relevant segment label if applicable)
+     - segment_label: ""

 4. **Calculate Total Score and Status**:
    - Sum all category scores (max 35)